 Eyelash extensions certainly seem to have become the beauty service du jour.
 Gone are the days of needing to apply a new set of false eyelashes every day, as lash extensions can give anyone the instant gratification of longer, fuller eyelashes (even if you weren't born with them).
 Long eyelashes are enough to have anyone convinced to shell out their hard-earned money on such a service.
 Yet, with busy schedules and an ever-growing list of responsibilities, we can't always take the time to get our lashes touched up (or removed).
-Hence the question at hand: Can you remove your eyelash extensions at home?
+Hence the question: Can you remove your eyelash extensions at home?

 Take a Hot Shower

 If you're trying to expedite the fall-out process, try taking a hot shower.
 Just like your lash artist should advise you not to get your lashes wet and to avoid steam in order to lengthen the life of your lashes, doing the opposite can help loosen any stragglers that are still hanging on to your lash line for dear life.
 Just remember to keep your hands off your lashes for optimum results.
-When done right, removing falsies should be a painless process; meaning: "Never cut your lashes or pick off your lash extensions.
+When done right, removing falsies should be a painless process.
+"Never cut your lashes or pick off your lash extensions.
 Picking at them will only cause damage to your natural lashes, and your extensions will eventually grow out and shed with your natural lash cycle," emphasizes Richardson.

 A shortcut to the hot shower method, a steam facial can be effective in loosening lash glue—and improving your complexion.
 To try it, simply boil water and pour it into a bowl or pot.
 Place your face above the steaming water for five to 10 minutes, keeping your eyes closed.